dondavy/dondavy/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=dondavy)
 <br />

-I'm [Donald Davy], a PhD Candidate at the CoBIUS Lab at the Université de Sherbrooke in Quebec, Canada.
+I'm [Donald Davy](), a PhD Candidate at the CoBIUS Lab at the Université de Sherbrooke in Quebec, Canada.
 My passion lies in the field of genomics, phylogenomics, and computational biology.
 As a student in the vast universe of bioinformatics, I'm constantly dreaming up mathematical and algorithmic ideas to model and solve biological issues, with a particular focus on the dysregulation of alternative splicing and the evolution of a set of transcripts/CDS.
 In my current studies, I aim to bring more knowledge to these topics through computational modeling and analysis.

 I am also an enthusiast web developper/devOps engineer and I'm interested in algorithmic.